Michael Wertheimer (psychologist): Personal life

 Wertheimer was the son of Max Wertheimer, one of the founders of Gestalt psychology.
 His mother, Anni (née Caro), came from a family of doctors, including her father and an uncle, Ludwig Pick.
 Wertheimer's parents divorced in 1942, when he was 15.
-Wertheimer married Nancy MacKaye in 1950; they had three children together before their divorce in January 1965.
+In 1950 Wertheimer married Nancy MacKaye, a research scientist in her own right; they had three children together before their divorce in January 1965.
 He married Marilyn Schuman in September 1970.